-With a lot in pipeline for the V-Day, it's time to get romantic once again.
-Do we hear cakes and bakes or a lovely meal for two?
+With a lot in pipeline for Valentine's Day, it's time to get romantic once again.
+Do we hear cakes and bakes or a sizzling meal for two?
 But wait, the foodie in me wonders about the cosmic connection between food and love.
 So I decided to delve into sumptuous matters of love and here's what I found.

 History chronicles the invention of aphrodisiacs, a food or drink that stimulates sexual desires.
 They are named so after Aphrodite, the Greek goddess of sexuality and love.
-Just a sweet warning before you read ahead, we're told that the following foods and recipes may get your blood rushing, the heart thumping, and love gushing..so happy romancing!
+Just a sweet warning before you read ahead, we're told that the following romantic ingredients may get your blood rushing, the heart thumping, and love gushing...so happy romancing!

 These ruby red seeds are more alluring than what you'd think.
 It is believed that the forbidden fruit of the Bible which was eaten by Adam and Eve was not an apple, but a pomegranate.
 Loaded with Vitamin C, it is also an excellent anti-oxidant.